JonathanWoollett-Light/cogent/README.md

 // By default this would end training if 0.5% accuracy improvement was not seen over 12 iterations/epochs.

 net.train(&mut train_data,&mut train_labels)
-    .evaluation_data(EvaluationData::Actual(&test_data,&test_labels))
+    .evaluation_data(EvaluationData::Actual(&test_data,&test_labels)) // Sets evaluation data
     .l2(0.1) // Implements L2 regularisation with a 0.1 lambda vlaue
     .tracking() // Prints backpropgation progress within each iteration .log_interval(MeasuredCondition::Iteration(1)) // Prints evaluation after each iteration .go();

-// `.evaluation_data(...)` sets the evaluation data.
-// If evaluation data is not set it will simply shuffle and split off a random group from training data to be evaluation data.
+// If evaluation data is not set manually it will simply shuffle and split off a random group from training data to be evaluation data.
 // In the case of MNIST where training and evaluation datasets are given seperately, it makes sense to set it as such.

 // Evaluation